jcass77/django-apscheduler/README.md

 This is a Django app that adds a lightweight wrapper around APScheduler.
 It enables storing persistent jobs in the database using Django's ORM.

-Features of this package includes:
+Features of this package include:

-* Get an overview of the jobs that have been scheduled via the Django admin interface.
+- A custom `DjangoJobStore`: an [APScheduler job store](https://apscheduler.readthedocs.io/en/latest/extending.html#custom-job-stores) that persists scheduled jobs to the Django database.
+- The job store also maintains a history of all executions of the currently scheduled jobs, along with status codes and exceptions (if any).
-* Monitor job execution and status via the Django admin interface
+- You can view the scheduled jobs and monitor the job execution directly via the Django admin interface.

 Installation
 ------------